Wedding Makeup Tips: Wearing A Mask, Acne-Prone, Oily, Sensitive Skin

+Wedding Makeup Tips: Wearing A Mask, Acne-Prone, Oily, Sensitive Skin.
+Gentle & Acne-sensitive!
 Wearing masks has become our new norm, even at weddings.
-Or should we say, most importantly, at weddings or any gatherings.
-If you are planning to do your own make-up at your wedding, we have useful tips that will definitely help you out!
+Or should we say, most importantly, at weddings or any gatherings?
+If you plan to do your own makeup at your wedding, we have useful tips that will definitely help you out!

-These are the legit products, as well as process that I use.
+These are the legit products, as well as the process that I use.

 Even if a make-up artist has the most high-end and highly reviewed make-up products + the greatest talent in the world, I won’t risk putting things on my face that I have not tested in the past. (that’s how sensitive my skin is!)

 Since we all have been wearing masks since the whole pandemic started, adding an “extra layer” of protection on my face to avoid acne has also been my new normal!
-I wanted to share the top products that I use and my updated make-up process, which have allowed me to wear masks and not worry about acne!
+I wanted to share the top products that I use and my updated makeup process, allowing me to wear masks and not worry about acne!

 Let’s go over these products, as well as the process, in detail!